sissaschool/lograptor/doc/lograptor-examples.rst

 SCRIPTING AND CRON
 ------------------

-Lograptor can be easily called by a script and put in a cron execution.
+lograptor can be easily called by a script and put in a cron execution.
 For example you can run a daily batch to all logs at midnight::

     # crontab -l